A new perspective on the Sullivan dictionary via Assouad type dimensions and spectra: A new perspective on the Sullivan dictionary

-6) \textit{Dimension spectra as a fingerprint}\\ Suppose it is \emph{not} true that $\kmin = \kmax = \pmax = 1$.
+6) \textit{Dimension spectra as a fingerprint.} Suppose it is \emph{not} true that $\kmin = \kmax = \pmax = 1$.
 Then simply by looking at plots of the Assouad and lower spectra, one can determine whether the set in question is a Kleinian limit set or a Julia set.
-Whenever the Assouad spectrum is non-constant in either the Kleinian or Julia setting, there is a unique phase transition at $\rho = \inf\{\theta \in (0,1) \mid \asospec F = \aso F\}$.
-Moreover $\rho=1/2$ in the Kleinian setting and $\rho = 1/(1+\pmax)$ in the Julia setting.
+Whenever the Assouad spectrum is non-constant in either the Kleinian or Julia setting, there is a unique phase transition at

+However, $\rho=1/2$ in the Kleinian setting and $\rho = 1/(1+\pmax)$ in the Julia setting.
 Note that in the Kleinian setting the phase transition is constant across all Kleinian limit sets, whereas in the Julia setting the phase transition depends on the rational map $T$.
 This allows one to distinguish between the Assouad spectrum of a Kleinian limit set and a Julia set just by looking at the phase transition, provided $\pmax \neq 1$.
 However, even if $\pmax = 1$, the spectra will still distinguish between the two settings provided we do not also have $\kmin = \kmax = 1$.